jyrkioraskari/IFCtoLBD/README.md

 Proceedings of the 6th Linked Data in Architecture and Construction Workshop:
 [The IFC to Linked Building Data Converter - Current Status](http://ceur-ws.org/Vol-2159/04paper.pdf).

-It is recommended to use OpenJava 18.
-OpenJava can be downloaded from  (https://jdk.java.net/java-se-ri/18)
+It is recommended to use OpenJava 17.
+OpenJava can be downloaded from  (https://docs.microsoft.com/en-us/java/openjdk/download)
+At a windows system:  Download the MSI file that matches your processsor type (usually x64 aka Intell).

 ## Precompiled binaries